paramiyer/Time_series_LSTM_Autoencoder/README.md

 - Adapts architecture from the temperature model
 - Fine tuning to improve performance <TBD>

+### 📂 Datasets Used

+#### 🌡️ `DubaiTemp.csv`
+- Hourly weather data for Dubai starting from January 2010.
+- Key feature: `temperature_2m` – temperature measured at 2 meters above ground.
+- Used as a **training dataset** to build and validate the LSTM Autoencoder model.
+- Perturbations (e.g., replacing random values with zero) are introduced to simulate missing or anomalous readings.

+#### 📉 `GE.csv`
+- Daily stock price data for General Electric (GE) from May 2023.
+- Key feature: `Close` – closing price for the day.
+- Used to **test the generalizability** of the trained LSTM Autoencoder on financial time series.
+- Demonstrates how an autoencoder trained on environmental data can detect and impute anomalies in a different domain.

 ## 🧠 LSTM Autoencoder Architecture

 ```python